JoeLan124/reactpatternDay1/solution3/task.md

 - Make a <Card.Image>.
 Try using it in a few different ways to see how clean the code looks compared to a giant Card with 10 props.”
 OK

-- Card clean 1 - open
+- Card clean 1 - OK
 - card clean 2 - open

 - Create a Tab component using this pattern. - open